Weathering with You: Plot

 In June 2021, high schooler Hodaka Morishima runs away from home.
 When his ferry to Tokyo is hit by a torrential rainstorm, he is almost washed away, but is saved by Keisuke Suga.
 Suga gives the boy his business card and tells him to call if he needs a job.
 Hodaka struggles to find work in the city.
 He finds an abandoned Makarov PM handgun and keeps it even though guns are illegal.
 (Note: Under the Firearm and Sword Possession Control Law) He meets Hina Amano, a McDonald's employee, who pities him and gives him free food.
 Suga hires him as his assistant; he and his niece Natsumi publish a small occult magazine investigating strange phenomena, including the unusually rainy weather.
-They hear the legend of "sunshine girls" who can stop rain, and bring sunshine.
+They hear the legend of "Sunshine Girls" who can stop rain, and bring sunshine.

 Hodaka sees Hina being intimidated into working at a club and in panic, fires his gun at the club owner, barely missing him.
-Frightened, he throws the gun aside.
-Hina takes him to Yoyogi Kaikan, an abandoned building with a shrine on the roof, and amazes him by demonstrating her ability to clear the sky by praying.
+Hina takes him to Yoyogi Kaikan, an abandoned building with a shrine on the roof, where he also throws the gun away, and amazes him by demonstrating her ability to clear the sky by praying.
 Hodaka learns that Hina is an orphan living alone with her younger brother Nagi.
 Seeing that they are also in financial trouble, Hodaka proposes they start a business having Hina clear the weather for social gatherings.
 Their business becomes a success, but Hina is filmed and shown on television, leading to their site getting flooded with requests.
 They decide to temporarily suspend business to let Hina rest.
-Meanwhile, Suga and Natsumi interview the old priest of a shrine who tells them the legend of "Weather Maidens" who can control the rain, adding that they pay a heavy price for their powers.
+Meanwhile, Suga and Natsumi interview the old priest of a shrine who tells them the legend of "Weather Maidens" (天気の乙女, Tenki no Otome) who can control the rain, adding that they pay a heavy price for their powers.